Reflected Lives: broadening the canvas of the past

 Tony McCusker (Northern Ireland Committee, Heritage Lottery Fund) referenced the exhibition book in a personal anecdote on love and marriage.
 He described his first girlfriend breaking up with him because, she explained, “My mummy says you’re a Catholic, and I’m not allowed to go out with Catholics.”
 McCusker said that he didn’t know what was worse — discovering sectarianism or having much the female teenage population of Portadown now off limits!

 On behalf of the Heritage Lottery Fund, he praised the project and expressed the Fund’s delight with all of its outcomes.
-He acknowledged that the Fund provides large investments in physical buildings, “but the projects that give, I think, most of us joy … are those project like this, which involve local communities and particularly [its] young people”.
+He acknowledged that the Fund provides large investments in physical buildings, “but the projects that give, I think, most of us joy … are those projects like this, which involve local communities and particularly [its] young people”.

 McCusker said that he liked the notion of remembering what life was like in these areas before the walls went up (this being represented by the intergenerational dimension of the project).
 He also highlighted the video clip that references virtual walls — interfaces without a physical barrier.